bluz71/bluz71.github.io/_posts/2017-05-21-my-favourite-vim-plugins.md

 The [vim-commentary](https://github.com/tpope/vim-commentary) plugin is a simple language agnostic comment plugin.
-I use it with a visual line selection to comment out or uncomment out a block of code with the `gc` command the plugin provides.
+I use it with a visual line selection to comment out or uncomment out a block of code with the `gc` operation the plugin provides.

 No need to remember what the comment characters are for a certain language, is